 Science, Technology, and Society

 The STS concentration hopes to foster a critical community engaged in understanding science and its relation to society, and to promote contact among students across different fields and divisions.
 Students in STS are encouraged, but not required, to have a practical “hands-on” technological, artistic, or policy component to their education, preferably in collective projects in their junior year.
-Models for such projects include constructing radio transmission equipment (Radio Free Bard), developing biodiesel equipment for school vehicles, and studying construction and engineering techniques for work in developing countries.
-Due to its interdisciplinary nature, students in STS are encouraged to take tutorials in fields pertaining to areas of interest for such projects, but should plan ahead so that they have taken any introductory courses in an area where they may later need to take a specific tutorial.
+Models for such projects include constructing radio transmission equipment, developing biodiesel equipment for school vehicles, and studying construction and engineering techniques for work in developing countries.
+Students in STS are encouraged to take tutorials in fields pertaining to areas of interest for such projects, but should plan ahead so that they have taken any introductory courses in an area where they may later need to take a specific tutorial.
 A student interested in nautical design, for instance, could take basic physics or calculus before approaching faculty for a tutorial on designing a boat.

 To moderate, students in STS must take two courses in the Division of Science, Mathematics, and Computing (not including Science History and Philosophy courses cross-listed with STS) and two core STS courses.
 The student’s plan for a sequence of courses at Moderation is of particular importance in such established fields of interest within STS as the “History and Philosophy of Science” and “Nonfiction Science Education and Documentation.”
 In these cases, students are required to complete particular key courses in the program (see website for details).
 Reading competence in a foreign language or further science, mathematics, or computing course work is strongly recommended.